AngleProtocol/angle-core/README.md

 ## Usage

 Note that this repo is not the repo on which the Angle Core Team develops.
-This one, containing all the tests around this code, will be shared after the official launch of the protocol.
+The one containing all the tests on the smart contracts will be shared after short the official launch of the protocol.
 We still feel that it is important for everyone to be able to evaluate the content of the smart contracts of the protocol before interacting with it on mainnet.

 ## Further Information